Marie-Joseph Chénier: Biography

+Post-Revolution

-He had a seat in the Council of Five Hundred, and the tribunat.
+After the Coup of 18 Brumaire effectively ended the French Revolution, Chénier continued his political career.
+He held a seat in the Council of Five Hundred and the tribunat.
 In 1801 he was one of the educational jury for the Seine département.
 His political career ended in 1802, when he was eliminated with others from the tribunate for his opposition to Napoleon Bonaparte.
 From 1803 to 1806 he was inspector-general of public instruction.
-He had allowed himself to be reconciled with Napoleon's government, and Cyrus, represented in 1804, was written in his honour, but he was temporarily disgraced in 1806 for his Épître à Voltaire.
-In 1806 and 1807 he delivered a course of lectures at the Athéne on the language and literature of France from the earliest years; and in 1808 at the emperor's request, he prepared his Tableau historique de l'état et du progrés de la littérature française depuis 1789 jusqu'à 1808 ("Historical view of the state and progress of French literature from 1789 to 1808"), a book containing some good criticism, though marred by the violent prejudices of its author.
+He later reconciled with Napoleon's government and was commissioned to write Cyrus to be performed after Napoleon's coronation as First Consul.
+He was later temporarily disgraced in 1806 for his Épître à Voltaire.
+In 1806 and 1807 he delivered a course of lectures at the Athéne on the language and literature of France from the earliest years; and in 1808 at the emperor's request, he prepared a book of literary criticism, Tableau historique de l'état et du progrés de la littérature française depuis 1789 jusqu'à 1808 ("Historical view of the state and progress of French literature from 1789 to 1808").

 The list of his works includes hymns and national songs among others, the famous Chant du départ; odes, Sur la mort de Mirabeau, Sur l'oligarchie de Robespierre, etc.; tragedies which never reached the stage, Brutus et Cassius, Philippe deux, Tibère; translations from Sophocles and Lessing, from Thomas Gray and Horace, from Tacitus and Aristotle; with elegies, dithyrambics and Ossianic rhapsodies.
-As a satirist he possessed great merit, though he sins from an excess of severity, and is sometimes malignant and unjust.
-He is the chief tragic poet of the revolutionary period, and as Camille Desmoulins expressed it, he decorated Melpomene with the tricolour cockade.